Gabriel-Ducrocq/Handwritten/README.md

 I used the MNIST dataset, available at : http://yann.lecun.com/exdb/mnist/

-train-images-idx3-ubyte.gz and train-labels-idx1-ubyte.gz are the sets of 60,000 training images et their labels. t10k-images-idx3-ubyte.gz, t10k-labels-idx1-ubyte.gz are the sets of 10,000 test images and their labels.
+train-images-idx3-ubyte.gz and train-labels-idx1-ubyte.gz contain the 60,000 training images et their labels. t10k-images-idx3-ubyte.gz, t10k-labels-idx1-ubyte.gz contain the 10,000 test images and their labels.

 The "weigths" and "biases" files contain the values of the weights and bias after about 10 hours training a MLP with an input layer of 784 neurons, 30 in the hidden layer and 10 in the output layer.